basetenlabs/truss-examples/mistral/mistral-7b-trt-llm-build-engine/README.md

 This truss differs from `mistral-7b-trt-llm` by supporting building trt-llm engines on the fly on the model load.
 This significantly increases model start time and therefore it's **not intended for production use**.
+To make use of this feature, specify both the build command in `model_metadata.engine_build` (details in `packages/build_engine_utils.py`) and huggingface repository with your weights and tokenizer in `model_metadata.tokenizer_repository`.

 ## Truss